shannicec/Project-phase-1/pitch.md

    - Search results
         It will display images in a grid layout with a brief description.

----

-#### **Outfit Display**
+3. #### **Outfit Display**

+   Removing Items

-1. Removing Items: It will allow users to remove items from their selected outfits.
+     - It will allow users to remove items from their selected outfits.

+   Selected Items Section

-2. Selected Items Section: It will display the Images of the selected items in a separate section showing the user's current outfit choices.
+     - It will display the Images of the selected items in a separate section showing the user's current outfit choices.

 ---